adaojunior/pusher/README.md

  User user = new User('1',{'name':'Adao'});
  String auth = pusher.authenticate('presence-test_channel',socketId,user);
 ```
-It is possible to query the state of your Pusher application using the generic `Pusher.Get( resource )` method and overloads.
+It is possible to query the state of your Pusher application using the generic `pusher.get( resource )` method and overloads.

 For full details see: <http://pusher.com/docs/rest_api>

+### Application state

+This library allows you to query our API to retrieve information about your application's channels, their individual properties, and, for presence-channels, the users currently subscribed to them.

 #### List channels